libocca/occa/INSTALL.md

 $ ctest --test-dir BUILD_DIR --output-on-failure
 ```

-Before running CTest, it is important to set the environment variables `OCCA_CXX` and `OCCA_CC` since OCCA will default to using gcc/g++; otherwise, tests for some backends may return a false negative.
+Before running CTest, it may be necessary to set the environment variables `OCCA_CXX` and `OCCA_CC` since OCCA defaults to using gcc and g++.
+Tests for some backends may return a false negative otherwise.

-For testing, `BUILD_DIR/occa` is used for kernel caching.
-It may be necessary to clear this directory when rerunning tests after rebuilding with an existing configuration.
+During testing, `BUILD_DIR/occa` is used for kernel caching.
+This directory may need to be cleared when rerunning tests after recompiling with an existing build directory.

 ### Installation